ComputeStacks/docs/docs/admin_guide/custom_integration/full_api.md

     "id": "f5a34c0f-e9e2-45e0-9bba-d342d12517fc",
     "redirect_url": null, # not applicable for you

     # This will be the public IP of the LB.
-We use this in our cPanel integration to
-    # set the A record for the domain hosted by cPanel, while the project is being provisioned.
     "load_balancer_ip": "192.168.1.10"
   }
 }